Dr Anya Ahmed

 Anya has worked as a Senior Lecturer in the Directorate of Social Sciences at the University of Salford since January 2012.
 Recent publications focus on migration, retirement migration, welfare reform, social housing, social exclusion, gender and ethnicity and research methods.
-And is also the programme leader for international post graduate research students.
+Anya is also the Programme Leader for international postgraduate research students.

 Before then Anya led a number of externally funded projects related to housing and was a Housing Consultant and Practitioner for a housing policy and management unit.
 Anya has extensive research experience across a range of subjects on migration and marginalised groups.
 As well as being a member of the European Social Research Council; Social Policy Association Executive; Editorial Board Member for the Journal of Social Policy and Society; Chartered Institute for Housing (CIH); and is an External Assesor for professional housing programmes (UK and International); and an External Examiner at Leeds Beckett University for undergraduate and postgraduate housing programmes.

 - housing and homelessness